gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 can be used to solve regression problems.

 #### Common regression models

-Some of the most common regression models are:

 * **Linear regression**: Linear regression is a linear model that assumes a linear relationship between the dependent variable and the independent variables.
 It is implemented by the `LinearRegression` class in the